matineno/mini-calculator/README.md

 Repeat the div for the rest button row respectively till the last row.
 You can view code for more info and tips.

-# Step 2: CSS Styling
+### Step 2: CSS Styling
 For the style, I made mine look like the ios calculator with the colors, buttons and borders.
-You can change your according to your style.
+You can change yours according to your style.

-# Step 3: JavaScript logic
+### Step 3: JavaScript logic
 JavaScript does all the calculation and listens to know the particular operation the user is performing at the particular time.
 I acheive that with a simple condition statement in an event listener.
 See code below

 ```JavaScript